open-soup/dear-webview/README.md

 <a href="https://example.com">
   <img width="100" height="100" alt="Drawing sketchpad" src="https://github.com/user-attachments/assets/e5a79113-bd33-467c-a6cf-167b85dcd119" />
 </a>

+> [!WARNING]
+> If your seeing this your in the production branch no production starts until the base browser is finished please see development at [The Dear Webview Development Branch(DWDB)](https://github.com/open-soup/dear-webview/tree/development)

 <h1 align="center">Dear imgui</h1>
 <p align="center">chromium is THICC</p>
 <p align="center">just switch to gecko righ-?</p>